17 Cool Attractions To Check Out in St. Louis For First-Time Visitors

 Busch Stadium

 Sports fans, if you want to get your head in the game, a visit to Busch Stadium is a must.
 Once known as “first in booze, last in the American League,” St. Louis has undergone a winning transformation.
-This baseball hotspot is now home to the town’s beloved St. Louis Cardinals, 11-time World Series champs.
+This baseball hotspot is home to the town’s beloved St. Louis Cardinals, 11-time World Series champs.

 Busch Stadium

 On a family outing?
 Check out the Family Pavilion, where kids can explore multilevel play structures and dive into interactive exhibits and activities.
-Kids and grownups alike will want to take a tour for a close-up look at the dugout, the radio broadcast center, and the Cardinals Hall of Fame and Museum.
+Kids and grown-ups alike will want to take a tour for a close-up look at the dugout, the radio broadcast center, and the Cardinals Hall of Fame and Museum.

 CityGarden Sculpture Park

 Ready for a break from the downtown bustle?
-St. Louis is packed with gardens and parks, but if you’re looking for a spot with an artistic flair, head to the City Garden Sculpture Park.
-Stretching two blocks along Market Street just west of the Gateway Arch, this unique urban oasis showcases modern and contemporary art, native plants, fountains, and rain gardens.
+St. Louis is packed with gardens and parks, but if you’re looking for a spot with an artistic flair, we’d suggest heading to the City Garden Sculpture Park.

 CityGarden Sculpture Park